Carcanet Press

 • Reviews

 • Iain Bamforth grew up in Glasgow and graduated from its medical school.
 He has pursued a peripatetic career as a hospital doctor, general practitioner, translator, lecturer in comparative literature, and latterly public health consultant in several developing countries, principally in Asia.
-His four books of poetry will be joined by a new Carcanet title in 2013.
+His four books of poetry were joined by a fifth, The Crossing Fee, in 2013.

 His prose includes The Body in the Library (Verso, 2003), an account of modern medicine as told through literature; and The Good European (Carcanet, 2006), a collection of writings on ideas and literature in European history.
 He is currently working on a collection of aphoristic, fantastic and philosophical stories about medicine conjointly with a book of impressions of Wallacea — the biogeographical name for the various archipelagos between Asia and Australia.
 Several of his wide-ranging essays and reviews can be read on his website.